 13.12 We will train up all members of staff to Basic Awareness Safeguarding Training in safeguarding and child protection and Prevent training during their induction period and will ensure that this training is renewed periodically.

 13.13 We will ensure that Designated Safeguarding Staff are trained in Advanced Safeguarding for Designated Staff and that this training is renewed periodically.

-13.14 We accept the DBS online facility for staff (outreach and office based) as it enables BG to check their DBS annually.
+13.14 We accept the DBS online facility and encourage our staff (outreach and office based) to take this on as it enables BG to check their DBS annually.

 13.15 All staff will be listed on the Single Central Register and the SCR and will be fully checked and completed.

 13.16 Training provision at Berkeley Guardians

 All staff in the office and any staff appointed in future working with pupils/students in outreach

 Basic safeguarding face-to-face